-Mention the term ‘Borderline Personality Disorder’ and you will most likely be met with horror or fear, but most commonly confusion.
-A person suffering with Borderline is the black sheep of the mental health family – they have the diagnosis that nobody wants to, or is able to, treat.
-Frequently passed from pillar to post, often remaining undiagnosed for many years, a lot of Borderlines end up desperately seeking the reasons behind their behaviours, difficult feelings and emotional pain, and often giving up, resulting in self destructive behaviours, or worse, suicide.
+Mention the name ‘Borderline Personality Disorder’ to anyone in the know and you will most likely be met with horror, fear or sometimes confusion.
+A person suffering with Borderline is the black sheep of the mental health family – they have the diagnosis that nobody wants, or is able to treat.
+Frequently passed from pillar to post and often remaining undiagnosed for many years, a lot of Borderlines end up desperately seeking the reasons behind their behaviours, difficult feelings and emotional pain, and often giving up, resulting in self destructive behaviours, or worse, suicide.

-After years of struggling, and being offered diagnoses which didn’t quite ‘fit’ I found myself being diagnosed with ‘Borderline Personality Disorder’.
-Little did I know, finally finding this diagnosis was not the answer to my prayers – in fact it was quite the opposite.
-I am long past my initial diagnosis but it took me a long time to become acutely aware of how difficult living with condition can be; talking openly about the disorder and the associated symptoms can be awkward and uncomfortable, therefore this blog is my outlet, my story of living in the UK with BPD; the struggles, breakthroughs, warts and all.
+I am now long past my initial diagnosis but it took me a long time to become acutely aware of how difficult living with condition can be; talking openly about the disorder and the associated symptoms can be awkward and uncomfortable, therefore this blog became my outlet in the midst of my darkest days, my story of living in the UK with BPD; the struggles, breakthroughs, no holds barred.

 All of these skills are skills I never thought would be achievable.
-I thought I was a lost cause and at one time gave up hope.
-Throughout the hard times in my life I have been given so many different labels; Borderline Personality Disorder, Clinical Depression, Generalised Anxiety Disorder, Bulimia Nervosa, Cyclothymia, Body Dysmorphia, Bi-Polar Disorder, Obsessive Compulsive Disorder & Seasonal Affective Disorder.
+I thought I was a lost cause and at several times in my life gave up hope.
+Throughout the hard times I have been given so many different labels; Borderline Personality Disorder, Clinical Depression, Generalised Anxiety Disorder, Bulimia Nervosa, Cyclothymia, Body Dysmorphia, Bi-Polar Disorder, Obsessive Compulsive Disorder & Seasonal Affective Disorder.
 A long list, yes, but I have come to realise that I CANNOT and WILL NOT allow any label to define me.
 I am who I am, or more truthfully, who I want myself and allow myself to be.

 My main fear and doubt about writing this blog was that it would be found by someone who knows me in ‘real life’ and it could be used against me.
 That was until I received feedback from those reading, telling me how much reading my experiences has helped them to come to terms with their own.
 It the grand scheme of things, I decided being able to help people through my honesty and bravery is much more important to me than worrying about what could happen if someone happened to stumble across this blog.
 If they are not willing to accept me as I am, then they aren’t worth worrying about anyway.